BaronaGroup/migsi/README.md

 In production migration scripts the version number has no effect unless the `allowRerunningAllMigrations`, in which case changing the version number causes the script and all those depending on it to be re-run.

+A special value of `hash` in as the version prompts migsi to calculate the hash of the migration file and use it as the version identifier.
+Do be aware that this of course does not detect changes to its dependencies.

 ### dependencies